-BFA in Film and Video Production Program
+BFA in Film & Video Program

 About the Program

-First established in 1941 as the Masters Institute of Film Techniques, the mission of the BFA in film/video is to teach the art and craft of filmmaking, to explore the history and theory of film and video, and to provide intensive hands-on experience in fiction and documentary media production.
+First established in 1941 as the Masters Institute of Film Techniques, the mission of the BFA in Film & Video is to teach the art and craft of filmmaking, to explore the history and theory of film and video, and to provide intensive hands-on experience in fiction and documentary media production.
 Embedded in a humanities education, the program nurtures students to discover their unique voice and provides them with the knowledge and diverse skills to enter an ever-changing media world.

 Courses in screenwriting, directing, producing, camera, sound, and editing prepare students to produce their thesis films in the second year.
 Students also take critical studies courses in the history, theory, and aesthetics of cinema to inform and contextualize their production skills.